-Biomet's California Transparency in Supply Chains Act Disclosure
+California Transparency in Supply Chains Act Disclosure

 As of January 1, 2012, the California Transparency in Supply Chains Act of 2010 (SB 657) is effective in the State of California.
 As a result, many companies manufacturing or selling products in California are required to disclose their efforts (if any) to address the issues of human trafficking and slavery, thereby allowing consumers to make better, more informed choices regarding the products they buy and the companies they choose to support.

-Biomet also has an established Code of Business Conduct and Ethics, which applies to all Biomet personnel, including employees and board members (collectively, "Employees").
-Biomet expects its business partners and contractors to share the general principles stated in the Code of Business Conduct and Ethics.
-The Code of Business Conduct requires Biomet Employees to comply with all applicable laws and regulations, including but not limited to those relating to human trafficking and slavery.
-While Biomet does not provide specific training on human trafficking and slavery, the Code of Business Conduct and Ethics explains that if an Employee needs guidance on a legal or ethical question or has witnessed or has knowledge of an illegal or unethical activity, he or she should consult with or report the matter to his or her supervisor, senior management, Biomet legal counsel, the Compliance Department, the Human Resources Department, the Chief Executive Officer, and/or the Audit Committee of Biomet's Board of Directors, depending on the specific circumstances.
+- Accountability - Zimmer Biomet has established an Employee Code of Business Conduct, which applies to all Zimmer Biomet personnel, including employees and board members (collectively, "Employees").
+Zimmer Biomet expects its business partners and contractors to share the general principles stated in the Code of Business Conduct.
+These general principles require Zimmer Biomet Employees to comply with all applicable laws and regulations, including but not limited to those relating to human trafficking and slavery.
+The Zimmer Biomet Employee Code of Business Conduct specifically calls out Child Labor, Slavery, and Human Trafficking.
+The Code of Business Conduct explains that if an Employee needs guidance on a legal or ethical question or has witnessed or has knowledge of an illegal or unethical activity, he or she should consult with or report the matter to their manager, supervisor or the Compliance Office or via the Compliance Hotline, depending on the specific circumstances.
 All reports of alleged violations will be investigated by Zimmer Biomet.
 Disregard or deliberate ignorance of the law is not tolerated and may lead to disciplinary action.